DuncanCragg/OnexOS/README-App.md

 ### What can you do with links?

+The first thing you may do in LinkCraft is to build a family room to share stuff.
+Just quickly snap or link together some panels into a room, then put a panel on the wall as a pinboard space to pin or link to messages and photos.
+Everyone can visit this room and will see each other and can say "Hi!", and add to the pinboard.

+You can add more rooms to your virtual family home, perhaps one each, for your own notes and photos, pinned to the walls or even left lying around on the floor.
+Now:

+ - if anyone wants to share something from their room, they simply grab its link and pin it to the kitchen pinboard
+ - now if they change the message in their virtual bedroom, everyone in the kitchen can see that change too
+ - drop in a link from your scrapbook of notes and photos to one of your mum's notes on the desk in her virtual study
+ - pin a link in the middle of your virtual kitchen wall to one of your scrapbook photos

+### How does the 2D stuff work in 3D?

+There are panels representing documents, that know about layout.
+You can drop panels with text onto or into them and they will then line up with one another and you can scroll them.
+You can then re-order this sequence of paragraph panels easily.

+Similarly, there's a chat panel, where the stack of message panels it contains can't be re-ordered as they are timestamped, so can only be added to at the end.

-The document and chat panels described above are really just stacks of links to paragraph panels.
-So this means that you can easily build a new document by simply collecting and dropping some links into it.
-These could be links to paragraph panels that you find elsewhere, perhaps even links to a few select chat messages.
+These document and chat panels are really just sequences of links to paragraph panels.
+So this means that you can easily build a new document or poster by simply collecting and dropping some links into it.
+These could be links to paragraph or message panels that you find elsewhere, links to select chat messages or links to photos you like on someone's wall.
+You can of course, link to bigger things in your document, like other documents, or to complete 3D objects, or to an entire virtual city.

+With document, poster and chat panels you can:

+ - create a 2D chat panel on the kitchen wall, which everyone can grab a link to to put in their own rooms
+ - create a billboard with links to text paragraphs and images, describing an upcoming event you'll all attend
+ - remind everyone by putting the billboard up along the street, by simply dropping its link down
+ - if the event time changes, when you edit the billboard, all instances around update
+ - create signs pointing the way to landmarks, containing a link to allow direct teleporting

+### How do you use links instead of blocks to build worlds?

 Having everything in the world linked together like this allows you to quickly create a potentially huge shared world to play in.